Northgate Mall (Chattanooga, Tennessee)

 Northgate Mall, also called Northgate, is an enclosed shopping mall in the Chattanooga, Tennessee suburb of Hixson.
 Opened on March 15, 1972, it was the second mall built in Chattanooga.
-Anchor stores are AMC Theatres, Belk, Burlington, and Old Navy.
+Anchor stores are Belk, with two vacant anchors that were formerly Sears and JCPenney.

 History

 Northgate Mall was built in 1972 on land originally intended for a drive-in movie theater by a predecessor to CBL & Associates Properties (CBL), Arlen Shopping Center Group.
 The mall was considered the northside competition to now-defunct Eastgate Mall and is now considered a sister property of CBL's Hamilton Place Mall.
 Northgate was later sold by Arlen, being renovated in 1991 and 1997, and eventually ended up with General Growth Properties (GGP) in 2000.
 After expanding Northgate between 2005 and 2008, GGP sold the mall to CBL for $11.5 million in September 2011.

 A 14-screen movie theater, owned by AMC Theatres, opened in 2005.
 A new food court was proposed to go in where the Book Gallery is located, but it was never built.